 Academic attire

-The mortarboard cap should be worn squarely on top of the head with the flat surface parallel to the ground, tassel on the right side.
+When wearing your mortarboard cap, position it squarely on your head with the flat surface parallel to the ground, and the tassel on the right side.

 Academic costume